 I am a Ph.D.
 Candidate in Sociology at New York University.
 I study how people make sense of concepts like race and work in organizations, and why these sense making practices matter for organizational outcomes.
 My work focuses on race and ethnicity, organizations, health, and inequality.
+I am on the 2022-2023 job market.

 My research is published in Genealogy, Demography, and the Journal of Contemporary Ethnography.
 I have been funded by the National Science Foundation, the Social Science Research Council, and the Andrew W. Mellon Foundation, among other sources.

 Teaching is critical to my work as a sociologist.
 I’ve taught or led discussion sections throughout my time in graduate school.
 In 2022, I received the Outstanding Teaching Award from NYU’s College of Arts and Sciences.
+I mentor several students.

 You can reach me at sarahiverson [at] nyu.edu.